Loading...

 The estrogen–progesterone connection

 At Women’s Health Network, we recommend having progesterone levels tested during the mid-luteal stage of your menstrual cycle.
-Depending on the number of days in your cycle, this usually occurs after ovulation, somewhere around day 21 of a classic 28–day cycle.
+Depending on the number of days in your cycle, this usually occurs after ovulation.
+That occurs somewhere around day 21 of a classic 28–day cycle.
 Some practitioners provide a simple saliva test; others recommend the more expensive blood test.

 How does the ratio of estrogen to progesterone go awry?
 It may be that you are “estrogenic” and your body readily converts progesterone into estrogen.
 Or you may be susceptible — as many of us are — to the rising level of xenoestrogens and other endocrine disruptors in our environment.
 These substances mimic estrogen in the body and can tip your delicate hormonal balance.
 (You may also have other dietary or stress–related triggers in addition to your hormones).
 Once you suspect that your headaches or migraines have a hormonal component, you can do something about them.